How Do I Access Non-Court Records?

 The Clerk's Office can research the case numbers and provide the documents for you, should you need.
 However, there are fees associated with having the Clerk's Office research for you.
 Remember that you can view most court records for free by visiting any of the Clerks' Offices in person.

 To submit a public disclosure request please fill out the Public Records Request form and follow the instructions on where to return your completed form.
 Please provide as much information and detail as possible.

 The King County Superior Court Clerk’s Office is committed to responding to your request as quickly as possible.
 If you have further questions on how to make your request or to check on your request, please call us at (206) 477-0777.

-Please note that public records are not the same as court records.
-If you are looking to acquire court records, please see the section below.
+Please note that records subject to public disclosure are not the same as court records.
+If you are looking for court records, please see How to Request Court Records, above.